 What I learnt

 This ‘sabbatical’ as I like to positively re-frame it, really gave me the time to think about the life that I wanted to carve when I got my body ‘back’.
 My definition of what 'success' looked like changed.
 The measure was no longer about being hyper-stressed and spending 12-14 hours in an office reliving 'groundhog' day, doing work that I didn’t truly love, had no real long term meaning nor could imagine doing in the many years to come.

-In that time I learnt a vast amount about burn out, managing stress and its impact, the signs, how to recognise, avoid and deal with it, emotional intelligence and, of course, the importance of balance.
-And simply to listen to what my body was telling me.
+In that time I learnt a vast amount about burn out, managing stress and its impact, the signs, how to recognise, avoid and deal with it, emotional intelligence, psychology and the sub-conscious.
+And of course, the importance of balance, and to listen to what my body was telling me.
 Sounds so very obvious I know….

 Despite this endurance test, I felt that burn out bought me back to me.
-To my touchstone and the core interests that had always been there since my teens.
+To the core interests that had always been there since my teens.
 An immense interest and curiosity in positive mind-sets, behavioural development, psychology, coaching conversations, yoga, mindfulness and emotional intelligence as a means to gaining self-knowledge and mastery of the mind.
 My purpose and long abiding passions became my profession.

 I believe my deep-rooted belief and learning in these disciplines, combined with the experience gained of massive personal change provide a strong foundation for my coaching work.
 My unwavering focus on results and the ability to support clients through transition from the very big life changing events to the smaller, more everyday ones is absolute.
 I understand burn out, high pressure work environments and big transitional change, with the complexities that they throw up at a fundamental level very well.

 our coaching Partnership

 We will work together to raise awareness of your choices and resources.
-We will take the time to reflect, step back to survey life’s scene with more clarity.
+We will take the time to reflect, and step back to survey the scene with more clarity.
 Sometimes it’s moving way too fast to do it on your own.
-How would it be to have support?
-To be championed, while you change gear from autopilot to pilot?
+How would it be to have a thought partner supporting you, while you change gear from autopilot to pilot ?